Slamrap/15Puzzle/README.md

 # 15 Puzzle Game
-In this puzzle the goal is to reach the final state, from an initial configuration.
+* In this puzzle the goal is to reach the final state, from an initial configuration.
-</br>For this the user chooses one of the search algorithms available, as well as which heuristic he intends to use.
+* For this the user chooses one of the search algorithms available, as well as which heuristic he intends to use.
-</br>The result obtained will have the necessary movements to reach the final state from the given initial configuration, as well as
-other useful statistics.
+* The result obtained will have the necessary movements to reach the final state from the given initial configuration, as well as other useful statistics.

 ## Compilation: